McConnell Has $188 Billion Fund to Save Health-Care Bill. How Will He Spend It?

 Health Savings Accounts for Conservatives: Another expensive (because it would be national in scope) change McConnell could consider might be to dump some money into new incentives for tax-preferred Health Savings Accounts.
 This is of particular interest to many conservatives — notably Ted Cruz and Mike Lee — whose ultimate vision is of a health-care system where people use HSAs to pay for routine care, and then purchase cheap catastrophic-insurance policies for the really bad stuff.
 New HSA money could enable these conservatives to say that BCRA, while imperfect, pushes the system in the right direction of a “market-based” approach in which Medicaid withers away and Americans take individual responsibility for the health conditions they can reasonably control.

-Better Targeted Tax Credits: A final expensive tweak could make all Republicans feel better about the bill by lowering the CBO estimate of how many people would lose insurance: better tax subsidies for the older and poorer Americans who would do so much worse under BCRA than under the status quo.
+Better-Targeted Tax Credits: A final expensive tweak could make all Republicans feel better about the bill by lowering the CBO estimate of how many people would lose insurance: better tax subsidies for the older and poorer Americans who would do so much worse under BCRA than under the status quo.

 The Real “Art of the Deal”: McConnell faces the thorny challenge of calculating exactly how to allocate his $188 billion among these different and competing needs.
 It is important to understand that with the right timing, a little bit of money can go a long way.
 That was one of the lessons of the House health-care saga: It took only $8 billion in money for high-risk pools — a pittance, given the scope of the problem — to win back the votes of Fred Upton and Billy Long and create the fresh momentum that got the America Health Care Act over the line.